-Giddy+Up combines a love for Helvetica, Swiss-style poster are and horse racing jockey shirts.
-This concept design employs multiple colors to represent the variety of jockey shirts.
+Giddy+Up combines a love for Helvetica, Swiss-style posters, and horse racing jockey shirts.
+This concept design employs multiple colors to represent a variety of jockey shirts.

 Kokoro & Moi love producing brightly colored visual identities and Hello Ruby is no exception.
-It celebrates all the realms of computing through the big imagination of a small girl.
-Bold and playful colors express optimism, curiosity and variety—just some of the many attributes of computing.
+It celebrates all the realms of computing through the big image of a small girl.
+Bold and playful colors express optimism, curiosity, and variety—just some of the many attributes of computing.